kevinweber/wbounce/readme.txt

 License: MIT
 Tags: admin, newsletter, exit popup, exit popups, ab-testing, roi, conversion, conversion rate optimisation, free, plugin, wordpress, marketing, landing page
 Requires at least: 3.5
-Tested up to: 4.1
+Tested up to: 4.1.0.1
 Stable tag: 1.4

 wBounce improves bounce rate to boost conversions and sales.
 The free alternative to Bounce Exchange for WordPress.

 == Description ==
-wBounce is the free exit popup software for WordPress, evolved by digital marketer [Kevin Weber](http://kevinw.de).
+wBounce is the free exit popup software for WordPress, evolved by marketing technologist [Kevin Weber](http://kevinw.de).
 This plugin bases on [Ouibounce]( http://carlsednaoui.github.io/ouibounce/) by Carl Sednaoui.

 Exit popups are not only "in vogue", they are provably increasing conversions and therefore boost marketing, signups and sales. wBounce displays an inline popup before the user leaves your site. ("Inline popup" means that this is NOT one of those out-dated, annoying popups windows.)
 Inline popups catch the visitor's attention even if they are in the process of leaving your site.